MAKER MALL

 There are no permanent workspaces for artists and creatives providing additional support in Northern Ireland, apart from short term programmes.

 Though it has to be highlighted that 'Arts for All' runs Inspire, a city wide project enabling adults with learning difficulties to link into the professional arts community and develop skill.
-The Black Box opened a temporary place on Royal Avenue to run its unique Moon Base programme , 2018-19, and still host the Black Moon, a club night for adults with learning difficulties.
+The Black Box opened a temporary place on Royal Avenue to run its unique Moon Base programme, 2018-19.
+It now runs the Black Box Projects for adults with learning difficulties, with Black Moon and Express Yourself?
+Weekly Workshops.

 As for PS², due to short term leases and lack of necessary building adjustments, our building in Rosemary Street can't provide any fully accessible and supported workplaces for visual artist.